 - By Sangthaew (local red "taxi"): You should book one as it's a bit outside the city, the ones you hail on the streets will not take you there.
 It cost about 400-600 baht in total, depending on how long the sangthaew has to wait there for you.
 If you are traveling in many people this is a good option.

 - By Grab (Thai uber): you can call a Grab with the app, costs should be around 200baht from the old town.
+(Btw you can also get the Grab to pick you up near the gate)

 - By Motorcycle: Take the northwest corner exit and follow the road towards Mae Rim direction, it's an easy ride on the highway, very beautiful once you take the turn on the left branch.
 Took us about half an hour but we weren't going super fast.
 (By car apparently it's just 20 minutes).
 We just followed the GPS but there are very detailed online instructions here which I found during my research in case anyone needs it.